 So, when traveling you want to know the best way to experience a culture?
 You need to eat what they eat, how they eat, and where they eat.
 And if you want to understand where a culture is headed, you need to eat in their best establishments.
 Only then can you grasp the soul and spirit of its people.

 When I travel, I typically stay in five-star hotels.
 I know what you’re thinking, but I have a good excuse: my ass has earned it.
 I can afford it, so what the fuck.
 Plus, it’s part of my philosophy.
 Trust me, I’ve slept in some of the world’s finest roach motels and sat in the street, eating food in a fog bank of smog unsure if I’m drunk off Singha or having heat stroke.
 I’ve paid my dues.
 Now I spoil myself because, after a day of eating street food in sweltering heat, motor bikes racing by, and sweat rolling from my head down to my taint, I want comfort.
 I need comfort.

 After a day of eating and drinking, a first-class hotel is truly a beautiful thing.
 I can wash off all the pollution of the street and reset my senses; CTRL-ALT-DELETE, time to reboot.
 Taking a nice, long, hot shower and climbing into my Foie Gras fluffy bed, stuffing goose down pillows into every crevasse of my body is exactly what I need.
 This is my Five-Star-to-Dive-Bar method, and you, too, can use it to get the most out of your travel adventures.

-Up to this point, I’ve only written about street food.
+Up to this point, I’ve only written about street food in Asia.
 Well, tonight we’re going five star, and I decided to eat at the world-renowned and recently voted 28th best restaurant on the entire planet: NAHM.
 Sorry guys, Hooters didn’t make it!
 (Here’s the top-50 list)